Anindya711/sparkify-capstone-project/README.md

 **Structure**\
 The repository contains following folders.
 >*1. data* - contains the mini sparkify dataset.\
->*2. notebook* - Contains the analysis and detailed coding of the project.
+>*2. sparkify.ipynb* - Contains the analysis and detailed coding of the project.
+>*3. sparkify.html* - Contains the analysis and detailed coding of the project in a html format.
->*3. readme.md* - Readme file.
+>*4. readme.md* - Readme file.

 **Pre-requisites** \
   Following packages should be installed in the system before running the notebook.